cheind/dest/README.md

   1. Open generated solution and build `ALL_BUILD`.

 #### When is OpenCV is required?
-OpenCV is only required during training and when running the demo samples. **DEST** comes with its own Eigen based image type, OpenCV is mainly used for convenience functions such as image loading and rendering.
+OpenCV is required during training and when running the demo samples. **DEST** comes with its own Eigen based image type, OpenCV is mainly used for convenience functions such as image loading and rendering.

 #### Any other dependencies?
 Yes, those are inline [included](ext/) and are header only. **DEST** makes use of Google flatbuffers for serialization, tinydir for enumerating files and TCLAP for command line parsing.